Curriculum – Science

 use recognised symbols when representing a simple circuit in a diagram

-Properties and changes of materials compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets
+compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets

 know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution